 Figure 7.3-1: LALS model for target positioning

 NOTE: The Le interface is specified in the OMA MLP specification [6].
+However, it runs entirely in the LI security domain, as it is terminated on both sides by LI domain functions.
+The downstream interactions of the LCS Server/GMLC IRI-POI with the AMF IRI-POI, and of the AMF IRI-POI with the LMF IRI-POI, remain entirely in the LI security domain.

 7.3.3.2.2 Immediate location provision

 The request for immediate location provision is delivered to the LI-LCS client over the LI_X1 interface.
-Upon receiving the request, the LI-LCS client initiates a Location Immediate Request (LIR, see TS 23.271 [5]) to the LCS Server/GMLC supporting LALS over the Le interface and reports the acquired location to the MDF2 over LI_X2.
+Upon receiving the request, the LI-LCS client initiates a Location Immediate Request (LIR, see TS 23.271 [5]) to the LCS Server/GMLC IRI-POI supporting LALS over the secure LI security domain Le interface and reports the acquired location to the MDF2 over LI_X2.

-While waiting for response to an LIR from the LCS Server/GMLC, the LI-LCS client may receive and process additional LIRs from the ADMF over the LI_X1.
+While waiting for response to an LIR from the LCS Server/GMLC IRI-POI, the LI-LCS client may receive and process additional LIRs from the ADMF over the LI_X1.

-NOTE: The LCS Server/GMLC supporting LALS may be optimized to provide the same single location estimation in response to multiple positioning requests arriving in temporal proximity of each other.
+NOTE: The LCS Server/GMLC IRI-POI supporting LALS may be optimized to provide the same single location estimation in response to multiple positioning requests arriving in temporal proximity of each other.

 The resulting immediate location information is delivered over LI_X2 to the MDF2 and propagated to the LEMF over LI_HI2.